Updated April 6, 2023

-- The backlight can be configured to switch off immediately or stay on for several seconds
+- The backlight can be configured to switch off immediately or stay on for several seconds.

-- For both AM/SSB, it has a wider array of functions
+- For both AM/SSB, it has a wider array of functions.

-- A 24-hours alarm clock with sleep timer of 0-120 minutes.
+- 24-hour alarm clock with a sleep timer of 0-120 minutes.

-- Has a multifunctional 5-LED lamp
+- Comes with multifunctional 5-LED lamp

 - Has access to 24/7 weather forecast and emergency alert systems